 The Company has given loans to various group entities which are considered to be associated with significant risk in respect of recovery of such loans.
 These loans are carried at cost.
 Management has given us confirmation that the loans are reviewed for impairment at each reporting date.
-This assessment is based on the presumed future financial performance of these underlying entities, which involve significant estimates and judgment, • Review of the controls in place for due to the inherent uncertainty involved in forecasting future cash flows.
-There is significant judgment in estimating the timing of the cash flows and the appropriate discount rate.
+This assessment is based on the presumed future financial performance of these underlying entities, projects of the company is much higher than their cost.